Daniela Stock: Media

-Stock was interviewed in 2106 Challenging Ideas series from IBMCINEB, where researchers from Seminars invited speakers discuss thought provoking ideas.
+Stock was interviewed in the 2012 Challenging Ideas series from IBMCINEB, where researchers from seminars invited speakers to discuss thought-provoking ideas.
 She commented that grant funders have short spans, and "translational research in three years is too short, meaning long term research is more valuable", as well as "good discoveries come from basic research".
 Stock has also contributed to the International Union of Crystallography.

-Her selection to the Australian Academy in 2016 described her as providing 'pioneering work'.
-The UNSW Campus Morning Mail "leadership line-up" described her as 'one of 21 Fab Fellows'.
+Her selection to the Australian Academy in 2016 described her as providing "pioneering work".
+The UNSW Campus Morning Mail "leadership line-up" described her as "one of 21 Fab Fellows".